-Dr. Amit Rakesh Bhatt, MD, FAAP is an ophthalmologist in Houston, TX specializing in ophthalmology (eye disease).
+Dr. Amit R. Bhatt, MD, FAAP is an ophthalmologist in The Woodlands, TX specializing in ophthalmology (eye disease).
 He graduated from University of Louisville School of Medicine.
-Dr. Amit Rakesh Bhatt, MD, FAAP is affiliated with Baylor College of Medicine and Texas Children's.
+Dr. Amit R. Bhatt, MD, FAAP is affiliated with Baylor College of Medicine and Texas Children's.

 Eye Problems